daltonh/arb/doc/content/simulation_options/index.md

 There are three categories of options that can be set within an arb file, with the names corresponding to the fortran modules in which the options are stored.
 The three types of options/modules are kernel, solver and general, corresponding to the modules [kernel_module.f90], [solver_module.f90] and [general_module.f90].

-The fortran variables that store the individual options, along with an explanation of their use is generally given near the top of each respective module.
+The fortran variables that store the individual options, along with a brief explanation of their use is generally given near the top of each respective module.
 For example, near the top of [solver_module.f90] (search for ref: solver options) is a list of the solver options, including the following:
 ```fortran
 character(len=100) :: linear_solver = "default" ! (default, userable) type of linear solver used: default will choose optimal solver available, starting with all of the direct solvers.
 Specific options are: none, direct (choosing best available direct method), iterative (choosing best available iterative method), intelpardiso, intelpardisoooc, intelpardisosafer, suitesparse, hslma28, pardiso, sparse, mgmres, multigrid, bicg, bicgstab, descent, doglegdescent, flexible